 Jennifer A. Parda-Aldrich

 Jennifer Parda-Aldrich is a shareholder with SEBRIS BUSTO JAMES.
-She assists employers in developing and maintaining effective, legally compliant employment policies and resolving emergent problems and successfully represents employers in federal and state courts and before various administrative agencies.
-Jennifer also regularly conducts workplace investigations for public and private employers and provides management and employee workplace training.
+She is a seasoned workplace investigator and has conducted hundreds of investigations for public and private employers, including school districts, counties and municipalities.
+She also conducts Title IX investigations and other school investigations.
+Jennifer assists employers in developing and maintaining effective, legally compliant employment policies and resolving emergent problems and has successfully represented employers in federal and state courts and before various administrative agencies.
+She also provides management and employee workplace training.

 - Employment-Related Litigation